Raise your campaign profile and help other campaigners by publishing your original how-to campaign articles on Silent Reef.

-Well done – you’re a published author!
-You’re getting your name out there and helping other campaigners.
+Congratulations – you are a published author!
+You are getting your name out there and helping other campaigners.

 But getting published on Silent Reef is just the start.
-Now it’s time to engage and share.
+Now is the time to engage and share.

-Engage by thoughtfully and politely answering readers’ comments and questions.
+Engage by thoughtfully answering your reader’s comments and questions on your article.
 This is your time in the spotlight, so make the most of it.

 Getting published on Silent Reef raises your profile as an environment campaigner.
-Make the most of your achievement by ensuring many people read your story.
+Make the most of your achievement by ensuring lots of people read your story.

 Important – Do not republish your article!
 Google does not show duplicate content in search results, so republishing your article (or very similar text) on other websites will result in less people seeing it.
 The best way to have more people read your work is to add a link to your article on Silent Reef from your campaign website and other websites.